aws-samples/serverless-patterns/apigw-cache-invalidation-eventbridge/README.md

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-cache-invalidation-eventbridge

+> **Important**
+>
-Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
+> This application uses various AWS services and there are costs associated with these services - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
+To avoid unexpected costs be sure the hourly charged [API Gateway Cache](https://aws.amazon.com/api-gateway/pricing/) and resources are cleaned up at the end.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

-Important: this application uses resources that are not eligible for the AWS Free Tier ([AWS REST APIS - Caching](https://aws.amazon.com/api-gateway/pricing/))

 ## Requirements